 Top of the Funnel: Use a Portfolio of Channels

 Without lead generation, there are no leads to nurture, and I recommend a portfolio approach to lead generation involving at least three to four different lead types like the following:

 - Inside sales/sales development

 Don’t rely on just one primary lead source.
-The best marketers approach their work as a portfolio manager would run their mutual fund.
-Portfolio managers are always strategizing and testing, the optimal investment strategy.
+The best marketers approach their work as portfolio managers would run their mutual fund.
+Portfolio managers are always strategizing and testing the optimal investment strategy.
 Think about it.